Self-Guided Tours

 This was the home of the Carleton Seaver family, major donors to Pomona College.
 Since all six Seaver children attended Pomona College, Mr. Seaver¹s widow also willed the house to the college.
 It was moved to this site in 1979 in three parts from its original location at Garey and Holt Blvd. in Pomona, and was reassembled to serve as headquarters for the Alumni Relations Office.
 The house is a beautiful example of the Greek Revival style with its two-story classical columns.
 Notice the wooden owls in the third-story gables and tree, whose job it is to scare away destructive woodpeckers!

-If you're standing in front of Seaver House (on College Ave.), walk 1 block south (that's to your left) to the N/W corner of Second Street and College Avenue.
+If you're standing in front of Seaver House (on College Ave.), walk 1 block south (that's to your left) to the corner of Second Street and College Avenue.

 7 – Renwick House (c.
 1900)

 This large, two-story, late Victorian features a two-story turret and geometric multi-light windows.
 A large bay window on the south side is supported by brackets.
 The wraparound entry porch has classical columns.
 The house, which now accommodates Pomona Colleges Annual Giving Office, was built by Mrs. Helen Renwick, a widow from Iowa, who moved here to raise her only son and educate him from elementary school through Pomona College.
 She donated the money for construction of Rembrandt Hall, the art building at Pomona College, and the establishment of Pilgrim Place, a retirement community for Christian workers.
-She also donated the land behind her house to be used as the site for a Claremont library, a second version of which stands there today.
+She also donated the original land behind her house to be used as the site for a Claremont library, a second version of which stands there today.

 Next stop, continue walking 1 block south on College Avenue to the N/W corner of First Street.